cbanack/jira-saml-plugin/README.md

 A plugin for Atlassian Jira to support connecting to a SAML 2.0 IdP.

-This library adheres to [SemVer](http://semver.org).
-Pre v1.0.0 is considered alpha level software.

 ## Usage
 Please see the [wiki page](https://github.com/bitium/jira-saml-plugin/wiki/Installation-and-Usage-Instructions) for usage information